Aiming for 750 - 800 in SAT Verbal? Our next AIMING FOR 800 course is coming up!

 Most participants begin with an SAT Verbal score in the 600s out of 800.
 Students whose starting scores range from 600 to 650 average 110 points improvement.
 Students whose starting scores range from 660 to 700 average 80 points improvement.
 Students whose starting scores range from 710 to 730 average 50 points improvement.
 And students wose starting scores range from 740 to 760 average 30 points improvement.
 AIMING FOR 800 is ideally suited for students seeking to improve from a score in the mid-600s to a score in the mid-700s (or higher) in SAT Verbal.
 We do not recommend this course for students who have already attained a score of 770 or higher.

-Yes, quite possibly, but it depends on how many times you have already taken the SAT and on what coaching or test preparation you’ve already had.
-If you are concerned that this course may be too rigorous for you, please email us at info@LearnThePlaybook.com, and we will gladly address your questions and guide your decision.
+Most likely this course will be too advanced for you, but it depends on how many times you’ve taken the SAT and on what coaching or test preparation you’ve already had.
+If you’re concerned that this course may be too rigorous for you, please email us at info@LearnThePlaybook.com, and we will gladly address your questions and guide your decision.

 That’s not an issue.
 Many course participants have yet to take an official SAT exam, though most have at least taken a practice test to gauge their current score levels in Math and Verbal.